Frequently Asked Questions

 If I am a foreign, non-native English speaking student who graduated from a college in the United States, do I still need to submit a TOEFL score?

-If you received a degree from an English-speaking university, you can request a TOEFL score waiver from the Academic Administrator by email.
-We will review your degree and university to determine whether you will need to submit a TOEFL score.
+If you received a degree from an English-speaking university, you can request a TOEFL score waiver from the Academic Program Manager by email.
+We will review your degree and university to determine whether you will need to submit a TOEFL score or you qualify for a waiver.

 Can I visit the campus?